RomanLabsIO/assembly_for_raspberry_pi_bare_metal/raspberry_pi4/1_Hello_World/README.md

 After completion of this lab, the student will be able to:

-1. Run a makefile to compile bare metal code to produce a binary for the Raspberry Pi
+1. Run a makefile to produce an executable binary for the Raspberry Pi
-2. Test the binary produced on QEMU
 3. Test the binary produced on the PI
 4. Identify an ARM assembly file when seeing one